 This week we will look further into how designers approach cultural variation in practice.
 You will watch a last interview on how we can deal with values and the conflicts or dilemmas that designers face when designing for values.
 You will complete the weekly key term assignments and finalize your design challenge.

 From here on TUD Master students will work on the various design challenges (either their own or one that you pitched to them), integrating cultural tools and theory into practice.
 At the end of their course you will be invited to join their presentations online so you can learn through their projects how theory can be applied.

 Certificates and CEUs

 If you successfully complete this course you will earn a professional education certificate and you are eligible to receive 2.5 Continuing Education Units (CEUs).

 View sample certificate

-This course is geared towards working design professionals who want to gain insight into why culture is relevant for their work, through what lens they can study culture and how they can examine culture and apply the results to their work.
+This course is geared towards any professional who want to gain insight into why culture is relevant for her or his work, through what lens you can study culture and how you can examine culture and apply the results to your work.

 If you have any questions about this course or the TU Delft online learning environment, please visit our Help & Support page.